theJayProject/Notepad/README.md

 Here is my current to do list:

 Next Project:
+- Create a size button

+In Progress:
 - Create a close button

-In Progress:
+-
+Done:
 - Create a box

-Done:

 To Do:

-- Create a size button
 - Enable writing
 - Enable deleting
 - Enable Saving File